GrapheneOS for Anarchists

 The GrapheneOS app store contains the standalone applications developed by the GrapheneOS project, such as Vanadium, Auditor, Camera, and PDF Viewer.
 These are automatically updated.

-To install additional software, Sandboxed Google Play can be installed through the GrapheneOS app store: "Google Play receives absolutely no special access or privileges on GrapheneOS."
+To install additional software, the GrapheneOS app store can install two other app stores: Sandboxed Google Play and Accrescent.
+"Google Play receives absolutely no special access or privileges on GrapheneOS."
+Accrescent currently only has a small selection of apps.

-Avoid F-Droid due to its numerous security issues.
-The Aurora Store has some of the same security issues as F-Droid.
+Avoid the F-Droid app store due to its numerous security issues.
+We also don't recommend the Aurora Store, as it has some of the same security issues as F-Droid.

-The approach we will take is that all applications needed in the Default user profile will be installed in the Owner user profile, using Sandboxed Google Play.
-In the Owner user profile, all installed applications will be "disabled", because we only use these applications from the Default user profile (except, if you ever use the phone away from home, a VPN app that needs to run in all profiles).
-Then we'll use the Install available apps feature to delegate apps to the Default user profile.
+The approach we will take is that all applications will be installed in the Owner user profile, using Sandboxed Google Play and/or Accrescent.
+We'll then "disable" these installed apps in the Owner user profile and delegate them to the Default profile.
+This is because we will only actually use them from the Default user profile (except, if you ever use the phone away from home, a VPN app that needs to run in all profiles).

 To install and configure Sandboxed Google Play: